tianrunw/big-data-air-pollution/README.md

 ## Reproducing the Analysis
 We use Jupyter Notebooks for data analysis in this project, found in the main `project` directory.
 All data files are located in `project/data` folder.
-To run the notebooks, first create a virtual environment `env` and install all required dependencies using `pip install -r requirements.txt`, then `source env/bin/activate`
+To run the notebooks in your local environment, first create a virtual environment `env` and install all required dependencies using `pip install -r requirements.txt`, then `source env/bin/activate`

 ## Major Points of Analysis